 Hence, even the fool is convinced that something exists in the understanding, at least, than which nothing greater can be conceived.
 For, when he hears of this, he understands it.
 And whatever is understood, exists in the understanding.
 And assuredly that, than which nothing greater can be conceived, cannot exist in the understanding alone.
-For, suppose it exists in the understanding alone.
-For, suppose it exists in the understanding alone.
-For, suppose it exists in the understanding alone.
+For, suppose it exists in the understanding alone: then it can be conceived to exist in reality; which is greater.

 Benzmüller and Paleo formulated a version of Gödel's argument into a formal system containing five axioms, three definitions, three theorems, and one corollary.
-The main conclusion is expressed by Theorem 3: "Necessarily, God exists" (in symbols, $\Box \exists x G(x)$).
-The axioms can be debated, of course, but the system was verified with the help of mechanical theorem provers.25
+The main conclusion is expressed by Theorem 3: "Necessarily, God exists" (in symbols, $\Box \exists x G(x)$ ).
+The axioms can be debated, of course, but the system was verified with the help of mechanical theorem provers.